 In 2002, the Company adopted the 2002 Stock Plan (the "2002 Plan"), pursuant to which the Company's board of directors issued incentive stock options, non-statutory stock options (options that do not qualify as incentive stock options) and restricted stock to our employees, officers, directors or consultants.
 In March 2010, the board of directors and stockholders approved the 2010 Equity Incentive Award Plan (the "2010 Plan"), which became effective upon the completion of the Company's IPO in April 2010.
 A total of 1,100,000 shares of common stock were initially reserved for future issuance under the 2010 Plan and any shares of common stock reserved for future grant or issuance under the Company's 2002 Plan that remained unissued at the time of completion of the IPO became available for future grant or issuance under the 2010 Plan.
-The shares reserved for issuance to the exercise of any outstanding awards under the 2002 Plan that expire unexercised will also become available for future issuance.
+In addition, the shares reserved for issuance pursuant to the exercise of any outstanding awards under the 2002 Plan that expire unexercised will also become available for future issuance under the 2010 Plan.
+The 2010 Plan also provides for automatic annual increases in the number of shares reserved for future issuance.

-The following table presents the shares available for grant as of June 30, 2013 (in thousands):
+The following table presents the shares available for grant as of September 30, 2013 (in thousands):

 Shares available for grant

 December 31, 2012 3,767

 Annual increase in shares available for grant 1,507

-Option grants (813)
+Option grants (922)

-Award grants (1,357)
+Restricted stock unit award grants (1,367)

-Award shares withheld for taxes 132
+Restricted stock unit award shares withheld for taxes 132

-Options forfeited 1,675
+Options forfeited 1,968

-Awards forfeited 166
+Restricted stock unit awards forfeited 335

-June 30, 2013 5,077
+September 30, 2013 5,420